RocccYan/nlpBeginner/task0/readme.txt

-git is a distributed version control tool. git is free for everyone.
+git is a distributed version control tool. git is free for everyone under GPL.